 A transistor is a solid-state device that is used to control the flow of electrons: electric current flows through a resistive path ("resistor") between two conductive terminals, under the control of a voltage signal applied to a third terminal along a direction transverse to that of the current flow.
 Various transistor designs have been developed over the years, each well-suited to a particular application.
-In very-large-scale integrated (VLSI) circuits used for digital computing, transistors function very simply as electronic switches.
+In verylarge-scale integrated (VLSI) circuits used for digital computing, transistors function very simply as electronic switches.
 Due to its scalability to nanometer-scale dimensions, the MOSFET is the transistor design of choice for VLSI applications.

 Figure 0.3 - Schematic illustration of a metaloxide-semiconductor field-effect transistor (MOSFET).
-The most common semiconductor
+The most common semiconductor material used for integrated circuits is silicon (Si).

-When the voltage difference between the Gate and Source terminals is zero (i.e., $V{GS} = 0$ Volts), the transistor is in the OFF state, meaning that a much lower level of current (IOFF) flows through the semiconductor channel region between the Source and Drain.
+When the voltage difference between the Gate and Source terminals is zero (i.e., $V{GS} = 0$ Volts), the transistor is in the OFF state, meaning that a much lower level of current (I{OFF}) flows through the semiconductor channel region between the Source and Drain.
 The Source and Drain semiconductor regions have high concentrations of impurities that make these regions electrically conductive, either with mobile positive charge (p-type conductivity) or with mobile negative charge (n-type conductivity).
-Typically the conductivity type of the channel region is opposite to that of the Source and Drain regions, so that a large electric potential barrier prevents the diffusion of mobile charges from the Source into the channel region in the OFF state, resulting in low IOFF.
+Typically the conductivity type of the channel region is opposite to that of the Source and Drain regions, so that a large electric potential barrier prevents the diffusion of mobile charges from the Source into the channel region in the OFF state, resulting in low I{OFF} .